5 Signs Your Website Needs a Redesign in 2026

 If any of that is a problem, you're losing customers daily.
 Most searches for local businesses happen on mobile.
 Peckham, Dulwich, Bermondsey, wherever you are, people are finding you (or not finding you) on their phones.

 A site that doesn't work on mobile isn't just inconvenient.
-It's invisible, because Google ranks mobile-first.
+It's invisible, because Google ranks mobile-first since 2019.

 "Lorem ipsum dolor sit amet" somewhere on the page.
 A broken image icon where a photo should be.
 A team member who left two years ago still listed on the About page.